 The troubleshooting section of the forums is where our engineers address any issues you may be having with resin.io.

-You can read about our approach to support at resin.io/support.
+And you can read about our approach to support at resin.io/support.

 If you don't already have a resin.io account, make sure to sign up.

 Adding an SSH Key